-In connection with a Related Party Term Loan modification, dated December 18, 2018, the Company has issued 125,000 preferred stock warrants with an exercise price of \$0.0001.
+In connection with a related party term loan modification dated December 18, 2018, IDX issued 125,000 preferred stock warrants with an exercise price of \$0,0001

-The Company calculates the fair value of the vested Series A-2 preferred stock warrant at the end of each reporting period.
-For the six months ended June 30, 2022 and 2021 the Company recorded a change in fair value of the preferred stock warrant of \$0 and \$0, respectively.
-The change in fair value is presented in change in fair value of warrant liabilities in the consolidated statements of income.
+IDX calculates the fair value of the vested Series A-2 preferred stock warrant at the end of each reporting period.
+IDX recorded a change in fair value of the preferred stock warrant of \$0.0 million and \$0.2 million, for the period January 1, 2022, to August 3, 2022, the year ended December 31, 2021, respectively.
+IDX presents the change in fair value of warrant liabilities in the Consolidated Statements of Income.

-On February 14, 2022, the Related Party exercised their preferred stock warrants, reducing the warrant liability included within accrued expenses on the consolidated balance sheets.
-The non-cash exercise resulted in an increase of 124,994 A-2 preferred stock shares, which are presented as redeemable convertible preferred stock on the consolidated balance sheets.
+On February 14, 2022, the related party exercised its preferred stock warrants, reducing the warrant liability included within accrued expenses on the Consolidated Balance Sheets.
+The non-cash exercise resulted in an increase of 124,994 A-2 preferred stock shares, which are presented as redeemable convertible preferred stock on the Consolidated Balance Sheets.